erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Remaining: 26 Shares

+**AMZN**

+I added 3 shares in April at $171.
+In July, I sold 3 shares that I bought in my taxable brokerage at $228.
+Essentially my share count remained the same, but my cost basis was reduced by approximately $150 with this maneuver.

+Sold: 3 Shares

+Remaining: 14 Shares

 **RACE**

 Ferrari makes one less car than the market demands to always ensure a full order book.
 I like that it's an